stef-coenen/thebrownfox-blog/_posts/2017-05-09-atomic-design-applied.markdown

     @import 'img';
 {% endhighlight %}

 To conclude, the setup explained in this article could help you create a more manageable structure for your sass files.
-While also assisting in keeping your styling consistent accross the site/app.
+While also assisting in keeping your styling consistent across the site/app.
 As elements are likely to be styled twice.